dityaverma/multiClassHateSpeech/README.md

 The IndicBERT representation is projected:

-\[
-768 \rightarrow 256
-\]

-The dataset implementation separately tokenizes the OCR text and contextual text. fileciteturn36file0L775-L800
+The dataset implementation separately tokenizes the OCR text and contextual text. fileciteturn36file0L775-L800

 ---